-Breast radiotherapy is associated with development of multiple new primary cancers of breast and adjacent local tissues in TP53 pathogenic variant carriers.
+Breast radiation therapy is associated with development of multiple new primary cancers of breast and adjacent local tissues in TP53 pathogenic variant carriers.
 Therefore radiation therapy should be avoided where possible and therapeutic mastectomy considered in preference and mammography avoided for screening if breast MRI is available.

 Colorectal and gastric cancers

 Regular colonoscopy screening has been shown to significantly reduce bowel cancer risk in families at moderate-high risk.
 TP53 pathogenic variant carriers have a higher lifetime risk of developing colorectal cancer.
 Their risk is estimated at 2.8 times the population riskr, which is the equivalent of approximately 24% lifetime risk.
 Colorectal cancer also occurs at younger age (median 40 years, compared with 71 years for sporadic colorectal cancer).
 A retrospective review of 66 individuals with LFS reported initial colonoscopy findings.r Abnormalities were detected in 15 of the 31 patients who underwent colonoscopy.
 Cancer detection rate for colonoscopy is likely to be less than 16% as they were not performed as part of a screening study, and 2 of the 5 patients with colorectal cancer were symptomatic at the time of the procedure (personal communication).
 International consensus guidelines suggest that colonoscopy screening should commence at 25 years of age, or younger depending on family history.
 However, in this retrospective review, 4 out of 5 cancers were detected in patients less than 25 years of ager, and another study of whole body MRI screening detected colorectal cancer in a patient 21 years of age, suggesting that screening should be considered from 20 years.